Meet Our Staff

 Jordan earned a Bachelor’s of Science in Psychology from the University of Florida.
 During her undergraduate years, she also received a minor in Educational Studies and specialized in Positive Psychology while volunteering for organizations such as Young Athletes, Special Olympics, and Best Buddies.
 It was during this time volunteering that Jordan’s passion for the neurodiversity movement began to blossom.
 After completing her undergraduate studies, Jordan moved back to South Florida and began working as a Registered Behavior Technician for children with Autism Spectrum Disorder (ASD).
 Over the years, she gained experience providing therapy in various settings such as home, school, centers, and community-based locations.
 Jordan has supported students with various needs including cognitive deficits, developmental delays, severe aggression, self-injurious behaviors, attention deficits, use of alternative communication, and other behavioral needs related to ASD and diagnoses within the neurodiversity spectrum.
 Jordan also has experience working with children with comorbid diagnosis’ and genetic disorders.
 She has collaborated with a diverse range of families and practitioners and is passionate about designing and implementing the most effective interventions to support client progress across providers.

 Jordan pursued a Master’s degree in Applied Behavior Analysis with a specialization in Autism Spectrum Disorder from Ball State University and became a Board Certified Behavior Analyst.
-As an integral part of the Jumpstart Interventions family, she is driven by her love for helping children connect with their families, friends, and communities and takes pride in providing the best quality care throughout the entire process.
+As an integral part of the JumpStart Interventions family, Jordan oversees direct support to all staff including providing growth opportunities for RBTs, clinical oversight and direction for student analysts, and mentorship to new behavior analysts.
+She is driven by her love for helping children connect with their families, friends, and communities and takes pride in providing the best quality care to all who are lucky enough to work with her.

 Ruth Sterling received her bachelor’s in psychology from Florida Atlantic University in 2015 and then chose to pursue further education in nursing.
 During the course of her studies, she worked at a mental health facility, taught as a substitute teacher, and was a youth care specialist at a shelter where she helped adolescents avoid the juvenile justice system through interventions such as counseling, family support, and behavioral management.
 Ruth also volunteered at her local church in both the outreach department and the children’s ministry.
 In the outreach department, Ruth helped provide food, faith initiatives, and assistance to the residents in her community.
 While teaching as a Sunday school teacher in the children’s ministry, Ruth had the pleasure of working with two students who were diagnosed with Down Syndrome.
 Her love for their unique personalities propelled her to her current work as an RBT and senior student analyst with JumpStart Interventions.